What is specific antibody deficiency?

 Specific antibody deficiency is usually diagnosed in preschool children and occurs in both girls and boys of all races.

 The exact cause of specific antibody deficiency is not known but it is likely due to a genetic mutation.
-It may be due to a breakdown in communication between B cells and other cells in the immune system.
+It may be due to a breakdown in communication between B lymphocytes and other cells in the immune system.

 Some patients with specific antibody deficiency are asymptomatic because other components of their immune system are still functional.
 Other patients may present with: